Panquesito7/Panquesito7/README.md

 - [Gamehub](https://github.com/shivajiva101/minetest-gamehub) support
 - And [much more](https://github.com/ChaosWormz/teleport-request/commits?author=Panquesito7) changes...

-I update it frequently to fix bugs, and use the latest functions, making sure\
+I update it frequently to fix bugs and use the latest functions, making sure\
 it works with the latest [Minetest](https://www.minetest.net) version.

 ##### Where you can find me on